weatherstorm/Sofaskin-CW9009/README.md

 - Added more variables in the skin.conf files to help customize the pages.
 - Removed monthly and yearly summary drop down list and added a separate summaries page.
 - Used all-time records weewx variables to create records table.
-- Added a station page for station history and information along with links to weather networks where data is sent.
+- Added a station page for station information along with links to weather networks where data is sent.
 - Added Menu button for smaller screens.
 - Auto page refresh every ten minutes.
 - Added code from the dajda.net to produce history tables.The historygenerator.py script must be added to WeeWx in order for the - tables to work.